praxis-live/praxis-live/README.md

 ## Building the source code

-To build Praxis LIVE you'll need to clone the two repositories that make up the overall project - the core runtime and the editor.
+To build Praxis LIVE you'll need to clone the two repositories that make up the overall project - the Praxis CORE runtime and the Praxis LIVE editor.

 ```
 git clone https://github.com/praxis-live/praxis.git